MichaelTeti/video_loader/README.md

                 resize_vids is True.
 Default is None.
 ```

-Must have a file called params.json in the directory you run the main script from.
-This params.json file should look something like this (still working on model params):
+You must have a file called **params.json** in the directory you run the main script from.
+This **params.json** file should look something like this (still working on model params):

 ```
 {